A football team spends so much time together and experiences so much that in a lot of ways they become like brothers.

-Michael is a wide receiver from Charleston, South Carolina that moved to Western Pennsylvania last February and attended North Allegheny High School last season.
+John is a wide receiver from Charleston, South Carolina that moved to Western Pennsylvania last February and attended North Allegheny High School last season.

 “I came to North Allegheny because I wanted to play in the WPIAL,” Vardzel said.
 “I talked to Coach (Art) Walker and actually tried to get here prior to my junior season but I decided to wait until my senior season.”

 Following his season, Vardzel received an offer to play at Georgetown and opportunities to walk-on at Virginia and Penn State but in the end, thought the chance to Pitt was his best option.

 “I came to a football camp at Pitt over the summer and they really liked me,” Vardzel said.
 “Later on, probably in October, is when they really started to contact me.
 (Receivers) coach (Kevin) Sherman and I talked practically every week from that point until now.
 I visited there a couple of times with my brother and have had the chance to talk with (Offensive coordinator Shawn) Watson and Coach Sherman.

 “I just feel that Pitt is really a family culture.
 All the coaches are really respected and like by my brother and the rest of the players.
 Coach (Pat) Narduzzi is a really respected coach and I really like and am excited by what he has going on there now and felt this is where I would have the best opportunity to play.